-The American Urological Association recommends patients who have had a bladder tumor removed undergo bladder cancer surveillance every three to six months for three years and at least annually after that.
+The American Urological Association recommends patients who have had a bladder tumor removed undergo bladder cancer surveillance every 3-6 months for two years, every 6-12 months for years 3-4, and at least annually after that.
 However, only 40 percent of patients comply with bladder cancer surveillance guidelines.

 Although many efforts in the detection and treatment of bladder cancer have resulted in improved mortality and morbidity outcomes, this isn't necessarily the case when it comes to bladder cancer.
 Even though the Bladder Cancer Advocacy Network (BCAN) and other advocacy groups have improved patient awareness, and AUA and NCCN have created well defined diagnosis and treatment guidelines, the five-year bladder cancer survival rates have stayed level since the 1990s.
 There could be several reasons for this, but continued poor compliance with the set guidelines is one major cause.
 And, various studies have shown compliance remains low despite increased patient awareness and well-established guidelines.

 Why Bladder Cancer Surveillance Is Important

 Bladder cancer surveillance is essential for many reasons, including: